iul1an/vagrant-k8s/README.md

 ```

 - Update the ***Vagrantfile*** file according to your needs:
-  - Number of worker nodes (default: 2); setting it to 0 will create a single node cluster
   - Hardware resources: CPU, memory
   - Network:
     - IP addresses